iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 The majority of kanji are rarely or never used in daily life.
 One could thus adopt a pragmatic approach and use a set of commonly-used kanji as a basis for filtering.
 This will work most of the time, but risks accidentally filtering out rarely-used kanji if they should appear in a subtitle unit.
 More importantly, one would first need to compile such a list.

 {{< alert "comment" >}}
 This list does exist, by the way!
 I have a dictionary collection of a little over 13,000 kanji with definitions, stroke counts and pronunciation guides, among other metadata.
-I shan’t use it in this project to keep things simple, but will likely do so in future NLP projects.
+I shan’t use it in this project but intend to do so in future ones.
 {{</alert>}}

 Instead, I take a more manual approach to defining my blacklist of unwanted characters.
 Taking the single, concatenated string of subtitle text for S01E01, I deduplicate it and sort its characters.